COMPASS-DOE/sensor-data-pipeline/pipeline/docs/making-a-new-release.md

 6. Make sure there's a README for your release number in `./pipeline/metadata/L1_metadata/`.
-The L1 step will error if a file named `README_vXXX.txt` doesn't exist there, where "XXX" is the version number you set in step 4.
+The L1 step will error if a file named `README_vXXX.txt` doesn't exist there, where "XXX" is the version number you set in the previous step.
 Make sure that the citation and changelog sections of this document are up to date.

 7. Update the out-of-service files in `./pipeline/metadata/out-of-service` (see the README in that folder).